xufangzhi/phi-Decoding/README.md

 To use the $\phi$-Decoding, we can try with the following command.

 Firstly, create the environment and install the requirements.
+This implementation is accelerated and supported by vllm.

 ```bash
 # env